How to Teach Long Division: Tips and Techniques

 Step 2.
 Make your first division steps

-Find the first digit of a divisor.
+The next step in the long division steps is to find the first digit of the divisor.
 Then, look at your dividend.
 Try to divide these two digits and write down the result you get separately.

 Example: You have to divide 146 by 2.
 In this example, 1 is less than 2, so you should use 14 as a divisor, divide it by 2, and get 7 as the result.